adam-maj/deep-learning/README.md

 ### Breakthrough #2: Network of Networks

-[Dropout](/02-optimization-and-regularization/04-dropout/) introduced a critical regularization strategy that has been used in most networks after it's creation, notably contributing to the success of [AlexNet](/01-deep-neural-networks/03-alex-net/02-alex-net.ipynb) which initially popularized it.
+[Dropout](/02-optimization-and-regularization/04-dropout/) introduced a critical regularization strategy that has been used in most networks after its creation, notably contributing to the success of [AlexNet](/01-deep-neural-networks/03-alex-net/02-alex-net.ipynb) which initially popularized it.

 Conceptually, the ideal way to prevent a model from overfitting to a particular problem would be to train a variety of neural networks on the same problem and then take the average of their predictions.
 This process would cancel out the noise fitted by each network, leaving only the true representations.